openstack/zaqar/HACKING.rst

 Example::

-  """
-  Start the docstring on the line following the opening triple-double-quote
+  """Single-line summary, right after the opening triple-double-quote.

-  If you are going to describe parameters and return values, use Sphinx, the appropriate syntax is as follows.
+  If you are going to describe parameters and return values, use Sphinx; the appropriate syntax is as follows.

   :param foo: the foo parameter